Miguel de Barrios: Military service

 De Barrios spent some years in Brussels, where he came much in contact with Spanish and Portuguese knights, and where he was soon advanced to the rank of captain.
-Here he wrote his well-known poetic work "Flor de Apolo" (see below), his dramas, and "Coro de las Musas," in which he sang the praises of the reigning princes of Europe and of the then most flourishing cities, Madrid, Lisbon, Paris, London, Rome, Amsterdam, and others.
+Here he wrote his well-known poetic work "Flor de Apolo" (see below), his dramas, and "Coro de las Musas," in which he sang the praises of the reigning monarchs of Europe and of the then most flourishing cities, Madrid, Lisbon, Paris, London, Rome, and Amsterdam.
 Here also he planned his greatest poetical work, which was to deal with the Pentateuch, and which was to be divided into twelve parts, each part to be dedicated to a European ruler.
 He intended to call it the "Imperio de Dios" or "Harmonia del Mundo".
 Several potentates had already sent the poet their likenesses, their genealogies, and their coats of arms, and had promised the means for the production of the work, when the board of wardens ("ma'amad") and the rabbis of the Amsterdam community refused to give the necessary "approbation" for the publication of the work, through which, they held, the law of God might be profaned.

 Later life

 In 1674 De Barrios left the Spanish service and returned to Amsterdam, where he joined the numerous followers of Sabbatai Zevi.
 He firmly believed that the Messiah would appear on the Jewish New Year of 5435 (1675 CE).
 On the Passover preceding that holy day he suddenly became insane, fasted for four days, refused to take any nourishment, and in consequence was so weakened that he was not expected to survive.
 Only the earnest remonstrances of the eminent Rabbi Jacob Sasportas, who had given him advice in regard to the compilation of his "Harmonia del Mundo", and who possessed his full confidence, prevailed with him and induced him to take food and thus by degrees to regain his strength.
 De Barrios remained in poor circumstances all his life.
-In order to earn bread for those nearest to him, he sang the praises of the rich Spanish-Portuguese Jews on sad and joyous occasions, or dedicated his minor works to them.
+In order to earn money for those nearest to him, he sang the praises of the rich Spanish-Portuguese Jews on sad and joyous occasions, or dedicated his minor works to them.
 His writings are frequently the only sources of information concerning the scholars, philanthropic institutions, and Jewish academies of his time, though the information given is not always reliable.
 He was buried in the cemetery of Amsterdam, next to his second wife, Abigail, daughter of Isaac de Pina, whom he had married in 1662, and who died in 1686.

 He composed for himself the following epitaph, in Spanish:

 "Ya Daniel y Abigail Levi ajuntarse bolvieron.
 Por un Amor en las Almas, Por una losa en los cuerpos.
 Porque tanto en la vida se quisieron Que aun despues de la muerte un vivir fueron."

-("Daniel and Abigail Levi have here become united again.
-Love joined their souls; a stone now joins their remains.
-So deeply they loved each other in life that even after death they shall be one.")
+("Now Daniel and Abigail Levi have become united again.
+By a love in their souls; by a stone in their bodies.
+So much in life they loved each other that even after death they were one being.")